 Grandcourts Cottages

-Spelt Graunt Courts in the diary, is a large house in Felsted, variously spelled as Graunt Courts or Grand Courts (Lodge and Farm, Felsted).
+Spelt Graunt Courts in the diary, these constitute a large house in Felsted, variously spelled as Graunt Courts or Grand Courts (Lodge and Farm, Felsted).

 Mrs Rose Steward lived at one of the cottages at Queens Square (now demolished).
 This is where Felsted’s School Cricket Pavilion currently stands.

-Various cottages surrounded the Queen Square and into the Braintree Road.
-William Steward occupied one of the Queen Square cottages and previously ran the blacksmith premises in the Yew Tree public house yard (today someone’s home).
+Various cottages surrounded Queen’s Square and into the Braintree Road.
+William Steward occupied one of the Queen’s Square cottages and previously ran the blacksmith premises in the Yew Tree public house yard (today someone’s home).
 Nine people were living in the Steward cottage.

-Part of the semi-circle of the Queen’s Square, Sometime in or before the 1920s.
+Part of the semi-circle of the Queen’s Square, around or before the 1920s.

-Chequers, Roslyn House, cottages, Queen’s Square on the left.
+Chequers, Roslyn House, cottages.
+Queen’s Square is on the left.

 The Vicarage